 How to trade the UK’s most shorted stocks

+If you want to short-sell, you can either use derivative products such as spread bets and CFDs or borrow the stock from a share dealing broker.
 With us, you’ll use these financial derivatives with leverage – which means that you’ll only need a small deposit, known as margin, to gain full exposure.
 While your initial outlay is decreased significantly, both your potential profits and possible losses are magnified to the full value of your trade.

+That’s why it’s important to manage your risk properly.
+Further, using derivative products mean you don’t own the underlying shares – you’re simply speculating on their price movements.
 If you borrow the shares, you’ll aim to sell them, then buy them back at a lower price in the hopes of making a profit.
 Whether you make the profit or not, you’ll have an obligation to return the borrowed shares to the broker.

 Most shorted stocks in the UK